pragsmike/failter/README.md

 -   **Filesystem as Database:** The entire state of an experiment is stored in its directory, making it portable and easy to version control.
 -   **Decoupled Logic:** The code is organized into modular namespaces.
 The "policy" of how to score an evaluation is defined in the `failter.scoring` namespace, decoupled from the "mechanism" of running the evaluation in `failter.evaluator`.
 This makes the system easy to understand and extend.
 -   **Self-Describing Artifacts:** Each output file's YAML frontmatter contains a complete record of its creation, including the model, template, execution time, token usage, and cost.
+The framework's file parsers intelligently distinguish between ignorable metadata and executable content in all relevant files.

 See the [DESIGN.md](./docs/DESIGN.md) document for a more detailed architectural overview.